-Essentials of Clinical Rotations (ECR): This is a two-week course given at the end of the second-year curriculum to prepare students for successful transition from didactic classroom instruction to a clinical training environment.
-This course includes didactics, hands-on training, and completion of ACLS and PALS.
-The course is a pre-requisite for entering third-year rotations, and attendance is mandatory.
+Essentials of Clinical Rotations (ECR): This is a one-week course given at the end of the second-year curriculum to prepare students for successful transition from didactic classroom instruction to a clinical training environment.
+This course includes didactics, and hands-on training.
+The course is a pre-requisite for entering third-year rotations.